 Early payment discounts are recorded in two steps:

 When entering a receipt from a customer paying early, enter the amount actually paid, posting to Accounts receivable and the customer’s subaccount and invoice number.
 Do not apply any tax code.
+(The program will not let you, because tax was applied on the sales invoice.)
 Manager will automatically determine whether the payment qualifies for any early payment discount.
 If so, the discount will be shown on the sales invoice.

 Brilliant Industries raises a sales invoice to Bob’s Hardware for 300.00 for a lamp kit.
 10% tax is added.
-A 5% early payment discount is offered:
+A 5% early payment discount is offered.
+The sales invoice looks like this:

 Bob’s Hardware pays 313.50 before the deadline.
 The receipt is entered as described: